Switching energy supplier if you’re in debt

 Find out how to switch supplier if you’re entitled to.

-If you’re having problems switching supplier, contact the Citizens Advice consumer helpline.
+If you’re having problems switching supplier, contact your local Citizens Advice bureau or the Citizens Advice consumer service.